 - Heed moldy material handling best practices

-Hang plastic sheeting to separate the work area from the rest of the home or structure.
+Separate the mold area with temporary walls for containment (or plastic sheeting).
 Also, use plastic to seal off ducts in the area where you are working, to prevent spores from traveling through the ductwork into other parts of the home or building.

 Regularly check that the plastic sheeting and duct seals to ensure there are no compromises.

 While working, periodically check air scrubbers and flexible ducting.
 Be sure there are no kinks or breaches in hosing or air scrubber seals.
 Also be sure to replace air scrubber filters as specified by the manufacturer.